openjdk/panama-foreign/doc/panama_ffi.md

 ### Native addresses

-Before we dive into the specifics of the foreign function support, it would be useful to briefly recap some of the main concepts we have learned when exploring the [foreign memory access support](http://cr.openjdk.java.net/~mcimadamore/panama/foreign-memaccess.html).
+Before we dive into the specifics of the foreign function support, it would be useful to briefly recap some of the main concepts we have learned when exploring the [foreign memory access support](panama_memaccess.md).
 The Foreign Memory Access API allows client to create and manipulate *memory segments*.
 A memory segment is a view over a memory source (either on- or off-heap) which is spatially bounded, temporally bounded and thread-confined.
 The guarantees ensure that dereferencing a segment that has been created by Java code is always *safe*, and can never result in a VM crash, or, worse, in silent memory corruption.

 Now, in the case of memory segments, the above properties (spatial bounds, temporal bounds and confinement) can be known *in full* when the segment is created.
 But when we interact with native libraries we will often be receiving *raw* pointers; such pointers have no spatial bounds (does a `char*` in C refer to one `char`, or a `char` array of a given size?), no notion of temporal bounds, nor thread-confinement.
-Raw addresses in our interop support are modelled using the `MemoryAddress` abstraction.
+Raw addresses in our interop support are modeled using the `MemoryAddress` abstraction.

 A memory address is just what the name implies: it encapsulates a memory address (either on- or off-heap).
 Since, in order to dereference memory using a memory access var handle, we need a segment, it follows that it is *not* possible to directly dereference a memory address — to do that we need a segment first.
 So clients can proceed in three different ways here.